bjornregnell/tips-and-tricks/README.md

 sudo update-grub
 ```

-* How to make font in grub boot screen readable on a high dpi screen?
+* How to set font in grub boot screen to make it readable on a high dpi screen?
   * Read this: http://blog.wxm.be/2014/08/29/increase-font-in-grub-for-high-dpi.html

 ```